rahmed-dev/nextstack-erp/docs/epics/epic-1-invoice-accounting-core.md

 **Acceptance Criteria:**

-**Given** there are Submitted sales invoices in the system
-**When** I record a payment received from a client and allocate it to one or more sales invoices
-**Then** the system updates the outstanding amounts on each affected invoice
-**And** each invoice’s payment status moves automatically among Unpaid, Partially Paid, and Paid based on the remaining balance while the document status remains Submitted unless I explicitly cancel or amend it
+**Given** there are Submitted sales invoices in the system **When** I record a payment received from a client and allocate it to one or more sales invoices **Then** the system updates the outstanding amounts on each affected invoice **And** each invoice's payment status moves automatically among Unpaid, Partially Paid, and Paid based on the remaining balance while the document status remains Submitted unless I explicitly cancel or amend it
-**And** the payment appears in a payments list with basic details (party, date, amount, allocation summary)
+**And** the payment appears in a payments list with basic details (party, date, amount, allocation summary) **And** the Payments list is rendered using the DocType metadata-driven listing system via route `/list?doctype=payment` with columns, filters, and actions configured in the payment DocType metadata

 **Given** there are Submitted purchase invoices in the system
 **When** I record a payment made to a vendor and allocate it to one or more purchase invoices